infinum/eightshift-forms/src/Hooks/Variables.md

 ## Set geolocation cookie name

-This constant will define cookie name used for geolocation.
-In general you will never need to change this value.
+This constant will define the cookie name used for geolocation.
+Generally, you will never need to change this value.

 Type:
 * string